umee-network/umee/docs/design_docs/012-umee-inflation-v2.md

 ## Test Case

-- Unit tests to verify the Inflation Cycle changes
+- Unit tests to verify the Inflation Cycle changes.
-- Unit tests to verify the Umee
+- Unit tests to verify the inflation change speed.
+- Integration test to verify the x/staking and x/ugov integration.

 ## Consequences